 If a saline implant ruptures, the implant will simply deflate in a few hours and your body will absorb the saltwater.
 If a silicone implant leaks, you will need to see a doctor immediately.
 Regular monitoring of breast implants after breast augmentation is recommended to ensure continuing breast and implant health.

 To learn more about our plastic surgery/breast procedures, please call 641.494.5360 today or use our online form to schedule an appointment.
-Our breast augmentation patients come to us from Albert Lea, Algona, Charles City, Iowa Falls, Mason City, New Hampton and neighboring areas.
+Our breast augmentation patients come to us from Albert Lea, Algona, Belmond, Britt, Buffalo Center, Charles City, Clarion, Cresco, Emmetsburg, Forest City, Garner, Greene, Hampton, Iowa Falls, Lake Mills, Mason City, New Hampton, Northwood, Osage, Waverly and neighboring areas.

 Plastic Surgery Patient